 Problems with Fungus Gnats and Potting Soil

-Now, fast forward another year, and I’m researching gnat insect infestations online (I have SO much time in my life to do this, by the way) and finding out that this is a very common problem with bagged soils, as evidenced in this stream of negative reviews.
+Now, fast forward another year, and I’m researching gnat insect infestations online and finding out that this is a very common problem with bagged soils.

 Check out my course on easy to grow, hard to kill houseplants to add to your home right now!
 These gorgeous plants will start detoxing your indoor air immediately: